stungeye/Learning-Android-Development/README.md

 There is also a new way to build and release apps called [Android App Bundles](https://developer.android.com/guide/app-bundle/) that I am going to look into, as well as the potential for the app to be an [Instant-Enabled App](https://developer.android.com/topic/google-play-instant/getting-started/instant-enabled-app-bundle).

+**2019-01-30** - App Bundle Internal Test Release

+I setup and built an Android App Bundle for the Winnipeg News App.
+This meant exporing my private signing key from my keystore file and uploading it to the Play Dev Console.
+The Play Console will now manage APK generation for me.
+I just have to upload signed App Bundles.

+I then set myself up as a internal tester for the app and uploaded the app bundle for an internal test track release.
+The hope is that it will now be automatically deployed to my phone, but not yet deployed to the rest of my users.
+Fingers crossed.

+I also updated my use of the Bugsnag API so that when FeedException or IOException are thrown when parsing an RSS feed the feedURL is added a metadata when notifying Bugsnag:

+        Bugsnag.notify(e, new Callback() {
+            @Override
+            public void beforeNotify(Report report) {
+                report.getError().getMetaData().addToTab("user", "feedURL", feedUrl);
+            }
+        });